JuliaLang/julia/DISTRIBUTING.md

 Note that while the code for Julia is
-[MIT-licensed, with a few exceptions](https://github.com/JuliaLang/julia/blob/master/LICENSE.md), the distribution created by the techniques described herein will be GPL licensed, as various dependent libraries such as `FFTW`, `Rmath`, `SuiteSparse`, and `git` are GPL licensed.
+[MIT-licensed, with a few exceptions](https://github.com/JuliaLang/julia/blob/master/LICENSE.md), the distribution created by the techniques described herein will be GPL licensed, as various dependent libraries such as `FFTW`, `SuiteSparse`, and `git` are GPL licensed.
 We do hope to have a non-GPL distribution of Julia in the future.